algolia/algoliasearch-wordpress/docs/src/actions.md

 Note that an action does not need to return anything.
 If it does, it will be ignored anyway.

-In this example, we would simply log an array representation of the post that has been re-indexed.
+In this example, we would log an array representation of the post that has been re-indexed.

 ## Actions Reference